arthurgonzaga/FlutterCustomColors/README.md

 PATH=~/path/to/FlutterCustomColors
 ...
 ```
-Them type the following command:
+Then type the following command:
 ```bash
 source ~/command.sh
 ```